 If you’re in the market for life insurance, Fidelity Life probably has a policy that will suit your needs.
-The company is known for its RAPIDecision® policies, which offer coverage on the same day you apply, or within a few days after.
-After getting a quote online, an agent will finalize your coverage and approve your policy within minutes.
+The company is known for its RAPIDecision policies, which offer coverage on the same day you apply or within a few days after.
+After getting a quote online, an agent can finalize your coverage and approve your policy within minutes.
 Fidelity Life policies can start as low as $15 a month.

-Fidelity Life insurance gives you up to six months to complete a medical exam for its term life policies, and if you’re young and healthy, the company may waive your medical exam altogether.
+Fidelity Life insurance gives you up to six months to complete a medical exam for its term life policies, and if you’re healthy, the company may waive your medical exam altogether.

 Types of life insurance policies offered

-- RAPIDecision® Life: Fidelity Life’s RAPIDecision® Life is a term life insurance policy available for 10, 15, 20 or 30 years.
-Premiums stay the same for the duration of the policy term and offer coverage up to $250,000.
-A 10-year term life insurance policy from Fidelity Life starts at $13.27 per month according to its website.
+- RAPIDecision Life: Fidelity Life’s RAPIDecision Life is a term life insurance policy available for 10, 15, 20 or 30 years.
+Premiums stay the same for the duration of the policy term and offer coverage up to $1 million.
+A 10-year term life insurance policy from Fidelity Life starts at $18.49 per month for coverage up to $250,0000.

-- RAPIDecision® Senior Life: If you’re between 50-70 years old, Fidelity Life’s RAPIDecision® Senior Life insurance might be a good option for you.
+- RAPIDecision Senior Life: If you’re between 50-70 years old, Fidelity Life’s RAPIDecision Senior Life insurance might be a good option for you.
 It’s a term life policy that offers coverage for $10,000 to $150,000, with a term period of 10, 20, or 30 years.
-Policies expire at age 80 or after the term period is up, and your premium will never change.
+Policies expire at age 80 or after the term period is up, and your premium stays the same.

-- RAPIDecision® Guaranteed Issue: People between the ages of 50-85 who have some pre-existing health conditions can benefit from RAPIDecision® Guaranteed Issue.
-You can get up to $25,000 in guaranteed coverage with level premiums, and best of all, you don’t have to meet any health qualifications.
+- RAPIDecision Guaranteed Issue: People between the ages of 50-85 who have some pre-existing health conditions could benefit from RAPIDecision Guaranteed Issue.
+You could get up to $25,000 in guaranteed coverage with level premiums without having to meet any health qualifications.

-- RAPIDecision® Senior Whole Life: RAPIDecision® Senior Whole Life is a type of permanent life insurance that is designed for people between the ages of 50-85.
-You can get coverage from $10,000 to $150,000, and there is a cash value component.
+- RAPIDecision Senior Whole Life: RAPIDecision Senior Whole Life is a type of permanent life insurance that is designed for people between the ages of 50-85.
+You could get coverage from $10,000 to $150,000 and there is a cash value component.
 This type of policy doesn’t require a full medical exam, but it does require a short health questionnaire.

 Fidelity Life ratings, reviews, customer satisfaction and complaints

-Reasons why Fidelity Life is a great option
+Reasons why Fidelity Life is a good option

-There are a few reasons why Fidelity Life is a great option.
-The biggest upside is the fact that you can get same-day coverage with no waiting period.
+There are a few reasons why Fidelity Life may be a good option for some policyholders.
+The biggest upside is the fact that you could get same-day coverage with no waiting period.
 With most life insurance companies, you have to wait at least several weeks between the time you apply and the date your coverage starts.

-Fidelity also offers a wide range of coverage options, for both older and younger people.
-Fidelity Life has several policies that are available for people up to age 85, which is uncommon for life insurance.
-You also have up to six months after buying a policy to take a medical exam, which is pretty much unheard of and is a convenient option for many people.
+Fidelity Life also offers a wide range of coverage options for both older and younger people.
+The company has several policies that are available for people up to age 85, which is uncommon for life insurance.
+You also have up to six months after buying a term policy to take a medical exam, which is an uncommon option among insurance providers.

-The biggest downside to Fidelity Life is that the customer service is somewhat lacking.
-The BBB and NAIC Complaint Index ratings suggest that Fidelity Life doesn’t have the friendliest agents or the best claims handling process.
-If you care about getting high quality service, you might want to consider another provider.
+One of the most notable downsides to Fidelity Life is that the customer service may be lacking.
+The NAIC Complaint Index ratings suggest that Fidelity Life may not have the most satisfactory agents or claims handling process.
+If you care about getting high-quality service, you might want to consider another provider.

 Additional policies offered Fidelity Life